 Honors & Awards

-Mr. Batty is listed in the 2008-2013 editions of Best Lawyers in America for “Banking Law” and is rated AV Preeminent by Martindale-Hubbell®.
+Mr. Batty is listed in the 2008-2013 and 2015 editions of Best Lawyers in America for "Banking and Finance" and is rated AV Preeminent by Martindale-Hubbell®.

 Mr. Batty served as an Assistant Professor at the Charlotte School of Law in 2012 and 2011 where he taught Constitutional Law among other core courses.

 Mr. Batty is a member of the North Carolina Bar Association, Business Law Section, and has served on the Uniform Commercial Code Committee (2002-2003) and Legal Opinion Committee (2002-present).
 He currently serves on the Steering Committee for the University of North Carolina School of Law, Center for Banking and Finance, and previously served on its Board of Advisors (2002-2003) and as a practitioner in residence (2001-2006).
 He served as an Adjunct Professor at the North Carolina Central University School of Law in fall 2006 and fall 2007.

 Mr. Batty is a member of Winston & Strawn’s Corporate Opinion Committee.

 Mr. Batty has written and lectured on numerous capital markets topics, including second lien intercreditor agreements, leveraged acquisitions, and legal opinions.
 He was a faculty member for the University of North Carolina School of Law Banking Institute seminar in 2010, a role he has also held in 2005, 2003, 2002, and 2000.